kevm314/prompted-inpainting-backend/README.md

 - fill in the files with the appropriate values
 - Note that the prod env file has been made to be in json format, this is obviously non-ideal but it is the format required for the prod AWS lambda function to be tested on a local machine before deployment to AWS - [more info here on this limitation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html#serverless-sam-cli-using-invoke-environment-file)

-## Rapid prototyping (dev)
+## Running using docker (dev)

-- while in the `app/` directory run the fastAPI server using the `python main.py` command ensuring to have an appropriate environment with the requirements packages installed.
-This command will automatically use the `dev.env` file.
+- run `docker build -f backend_dev.dockerfile -t inpainting-backend .` while in the `app/` directory to build the project backend docker image
+- run `docker compose up` to start up the backend service for debugging
+- interact with the backend server by navigating to: http://localhost:8000/docs
+- service urls:

+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs

+Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc

+PGAdmin, PostgreSQL web administration: http://localhost:5050

+- to attach to the running container for debugging purposes
+    - run `docker compose up -d` to start the container in detached mode
+    - run `docker exec -it prompted-inpainting-backend-backend-1 bash` to start a bash session

 ## Production database (via AWS RDS)